 The Spanish Synagogue is built to a regular square plan, with a large dome surmounting the central space.
 There are galleries on three sides which open onto the nave.

 The remarkable interior decoration features a low stucco arabesque of stylized Islamic motifs, which are also applied to the walls, doors and gallery balustrades.

 As well as hosting regular services, the synagogue houses a permanent exhibition, Jews in the Bohemian Lands, which chronicles the history of the last 200

 years of the Jewish people in the area.

-Under both Nazi and Communist rule the Spanish Synagogue was neglected, fell into a sorry state, and was eventually closed.
-But in the latter part of the 20th century the Jewish Museum took control, and began work on its restoration.
+Under both Nazi and Communist rule, the Spanish Synagogue was neglected, fell into a sorry state, and was eventually closed.

 To discover more about the Spanish Synagogue, take a tour: